 Negotiation Guidance Associates and the extended family of Bert & Phyllis Lamb are pleased to announce that David Belcher, a junior in the Department of Political Science at UC-Davis, is the recipient of the 2015 Bert & Phyllis Lamb Prize in Political Science.

 The 2015 Lamb Prize Selection Committee was favorably impressed by Mr. Belcher’s application, written proposal, and the experimental research he used to support his recommendation for moving toward Ranked Voting Systems (RVS) in America.
 His submission addressing an important issue, voter apathy and ignorance, was well-written and presented.
 The research empirically tested a creative solution to those issues.
 It also showed a command of prior research on the topic, identified competing arguments, and noted the limitations of his approach and recommendations.
 A précis of his proposal follows below.
 Given the high quality of his proposal, the Selection Committee sees a bright future in political science, if he chooses that path, and wishes him well in future endeavors.
+Full Paper

 The Bert & Phyllis Lamb Prize in Political Science is an annual award for excellence in writing and policy or program innovation that is open to undergraduates majoring in Political Science.
 The Prize is underwritten by the extended family of Bert & Phyllis Lamb through Negotiation Guidance Associates.

 The phenomenon of voter ignorance in the United States is extremely widespread and problematic.
 In order for citizens to meaningfully participate in the democratic process, and in order for the Government to take constituent desires into account when making policy decisions, people need to have a basic understanding of what they are voting for.